 With better blood circulation, your skin will also appear healthier and clearer as it will help nourish the skin tissue cells.
 The more oxygen circulated around the body, the more radiant and polished the skin will feel and look.
 Many studies have also been conducted to show that stress can age the body, and cold showers are a good combat for this too.

-Cold showers are a great example to add to your self-care routine.
-We’re automatically accustomed to hot showers, particularly in the winter season; but perhaps this could be a new routine of relaxing after a long day or before the day has begun.
 Taking the plunge into having regular cold showers can be daunting, but as we’ve seen there are significant health benefits.
-You do not need to switch completely to cold showers, but potentially alternating between cold and hot can be a good way to ease into the process and give yourself a reward if you’re finding it slightly harder to become accustomed to!
+You do not need to switch completely to cold showers, but potentially alternating between cold and hot can be a good way to ease into the process and reward yourself if you’re finding it slightly harder to become accustomed to!

 Cold showers are a great example to add to your self-care routine.
 We’re automatically accustomed to hot showers, particularly in the winter season; but perhaps this could be a new of relaxing after a long day.
 At Mobility Plus, our wellbeing and health are a priority, take a look at our other health-related articles on our blog here.
 If you are interested in easy-access bathing solutions, see our walk-in bath and shower ranges.